eth-cscs/sarus/doc/config/configuration_reference.rst

 Absolute path to where Sarus will generate an OCI bundle, from which a container will be created.
 An OCI bundle is composed by a *config.json* configuration file and a directory which will form the root filesystem of the container.
-The ``OCIBundleDir`` directory must exist and be root-owned.
+The ``OCIBundleDir`` directory must exist in a root-owned location, must be root-owned itself, and must be writable only by the owner (no write permissions to group or other users).

 Recommended value: ``/var/sarus/OCIBundleDir``